 You can then call operations like OnActionStart

-on the ActionObj to trigger the relevant nodes on the right side of CreateAsyncTask.
+on that ActionObj to invoke the relevant nodes on the right of CreateAsyncTask

-Note: I imposed a restriction that one object corresponds to one task.
-If the currently passed AsyncActionObject
+Note: My implementation restricts that one object corresponds to one Task; if the current AsyncActionObject

-is already bound to another task, creating the task will fail.
+is already bound to another task, task creation will fail.

 1 | // AsyncTask.h |